cbolisetti/mastodon/doc/content/examples/example8.md

 ## Model description

+!alert warning title=+Python2 only+
+This example will only run on Python2 and will NOT run on Python3.

 This example demonstrates the seismic risk assessment of a generic nuclear facility (GNF) located at the INL site and subject to the INL site seismic hazard.
 The risk analysis is performed using the MASTODON's FTA Python module that performs fault tree analysis and calculates the seismic risk.